NateEag/appium/docs/en/writing-running-appium/web/mobile-web.md

 ### Running your test

-To configure you test to run against safari simply set the `"browserName"` to be `"Safari"`.
+To configure your test to run against Safari simply set the `"browserName"` to be `"Safari"`.